parrt/msds501/notes/files.md

 ...
 ```

-We'll see this stuff again in [Massaging and Visualizing Data](data.md).
+We'll see this stuff again in [Manipulating and Visualizing Data](data.md).

 ## Processing files line by line